ItsKris1/social-network/audit_checklist.md

 [x] Did the other user received a group invitation that he/she can refuse/accept?

 Using the same browsers and the same users, with one of the users create a group and with the other try to make a group entering request.
-[ ] Did the owner of the group received a request that he/she can refuse/accept?
+[x] Did the owner of the group received a request that he/she can refuse/accept?
-*request stent successfuly, but again notification showed up only after refresh.
-Could include group name in notification.
-Also for requester it would be nice if joing group btn would indicate if request already sent (pending)*
-*when accepting request from sidebar notification does not dissaper* [x] Can a user make group invitations, after being part of the group (being the user different from the creator of the group)?
+[x] Can a user make group invitations, after being part of the group (being the user different from the creator of the group)?
 [x] Can a user make a group entering request (a request to enter a group)?
 [x] After being part of a group, can the user create posts and comment already created posts?
-*Yes, but after creating comment it is not shown until page refresh*

 Try to create an event in a group.
 [x] Were you asked for a title, a description, a day/time and at least two options (going, not going)?